samolego/ChestRefill/README.md

 # ChestRefill
 A serverside mod that refills loot containers.

+### How-to
+1. Put the mod in your `mods/` folder.
+2. Restart the game / server.
+   1. Tweak the config if you need, then use `/chestrefill reload`
+3. Generate / create **new** loot chests.
+4. Loot them, wait for given time (default: 4 hours) and reloot them again with another account!

 ## Features
 * configurable (time, max fills, reset loot seed ...)
 * permission support (`chestrefill.allowReloot`)